 Dave Spadaro, who joined the Fairmount Community Development Corporation in July, 2020, has been the Philadelphia Eagles Insider since joining the organization in 1997 and is a presence in the local media market during the football season.
 With his leadership, PhiladelphiaEagles.com was named the NFL’s Best Website from 2001-2004.
 Dave also won a regional Emmy Award as host of the “Inside The Eagles” television show in 2018.
 The highlight of his Eagles career was when Dave emceed the Parade Of Champions at the Philadelphia Museum of Art following the Eagles’ win in Super Bowl LII in February, 2018.
 His two children, Dan (25) and Julia (23) live in Salt Lake City, Utah.

-Kahlil Williams is an associate in the Firm’s Litigation Department, where he represents companies and individuals in government and internal investigations, actions involving securities and corporate governance, and complex commercial litigation.
+Kahlil Williams is a partner at Ballard Spahr, where he represents companies and individuals in government and internal investigations, actions involving securities and corporate governance, and complex commercial litigation.
 Kahlil also helps his clients design and implement anti-corruption and anti-bribery policies and fulfill internal and external compliance obligations.
 Kahlil is also a member of the firm's Diversity Council.
 Prior to joining Ballard Spahr, Kahlil worked for a major international firm in New York City.

 Managing Director of Finance & Asset Management at MM, responsible for acquisitions and dispositions, asset management, financing, fundraising support and coordination.
 Prior to joining MM, Joe was part of Ernst & Young's Transaction Real Estate group, where he provided consultation services for valuation (both domestic and international), due diligence, corporate real estate and development advisory.
 Joe also worked in the valuations group for the LubertAdler Real Estate Funds and in the portfolio management group for Bixmor Property Group, a Blackstone Company subsidiary.
 Joe graduated from Boston University's Questrom School of Business with a B.S. in Business Administration with concentrations in Finance and Entrepreneurship.